Jeremy-Ryan-Mills/RISC-V-Quantum/README.md

 ## Tesbenches

 I am going to use Cocotb with a verilator backend to test the processor.
+All of the current test benches are for the RISC-V core (pulse scheduler is still in development).
+You can find the Cocotb tests in the `./sim/riscv` directory.
+The tests can be ran by calling `make` in that directory.

 ## Block Diagram